athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 ![screenshot of time dive app](./images/001-time-dive-app.png)

-<aside class="blog-post__note">I also want to draw your attention towards two new directories that were auto generated for you when you ran <code class="gatsby-code-text">clj -A:dev</code>: <code class="gatsby-code-text">.cpcache/</code> and <code class="gatsby-code-text">out/</code>.
+<aside class="blog-content__note">I also want to draw your attention towards two new directories that were auto generated for you when you ran <code class="gatsby-code-text">clj -A:dev</code>: <code class="gatsby-code-text">.cpcache/</code> and <code class="gatsby-code-text">out/</code>.
 I bring this up because it's a good practice to avoid version controlling these folders.
-If you are wondering what this might look like I have done this as an <a class="blog-post__link" href="https://github.com/athomasoriginal/demo-clojurescript-app/commit/0cef20e6773ab5d2f93253926dafb4e05e0673f7" target="_blank" rel="noopener noreferrer">extra step</a></aside>
+If you are wondering what this might look like I have done this as an <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app/commit/0cef20e6773ab5d2f93253926dafb4e05e0673f7" target="_blank" rel="noopener noreferrer">extra step</a></aside>

 Before we jump over to the next section I want to draw your attention to the fact that we have zero dependencies.
 Think about this: our files are being watched, code is recompiled on save, we are greeted with a browser repl and all of this with zero dependencies.
 Yes, we are still missing a few niceties, but we are not done yet.
 We will get you to hero toolchain status soon.